 Akesh had spent months winning over Grenth's guards.
 He told them tales of their leader's weakness.
 He told them how they had been held back.
 He told them that fighting Kil'jaeden would mean death, but joining Kil'jaeden would lead them to glory.
 They were ready to do anything he asked, while he had been poisoning Grenth, the guards had been busy kidnapping Grenth's wife and son.

-Akesh fought for the Horde when they invaded Azeroth and he lead the remains of Clan Redblade in battle after battle.
+Akesh fought for the Horde when they invaded Azeroth and led the remains of Clan Redblade in battle after battle.
 However, it was not at the hands of the Alliance that Akesh met his end.
 He was himself betrayed.
 Akesh died in battle, but the arrow that felled him was shot from an orcish bow.
 The remainder of Clan Redblade was swallowed up by the Horde, its name forgotten.The Traitor's Daughters

 Changing his name to Azubal, he was able to desert the army in which he served and attach himself to a different branch of the Horde.
 In this way Akesh's daughters disappeared and Magrom was assumed to have been lost in battle.